Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you need assistance, please contact Arlene Harris

 The Bainbridge Island Municipal Code states "every person who engages in business activities within the City shall apply for and obtain from the director a license for the privilege of engaging in business within the City for each calendar year or portion thereof."
-Engaging in business means commencing, conducting, or continuing in business, as well as the exercise of corporate or franchise powers and liquidating a business.
-For online and cloud-based businesses, engaging in business is defined as the physical address of the business as listed with the Internal Revenue Service.
+Engaging in business means commencing, conducting, or continuing in business, and also the exercise of corporate or franchise powers and liquidating a business (Ord.
+2018-35).
+For online and cloud-based businesses, engaging in business is defined as the physical address of the business as listed with the Washington State Department of Revenue.
 Without being all-inclusive yet bringing specific awareness to the public, engaging in business includes:

-The City recognizes the following exemptions from business licensing:
+The City recognizes the following exemptions related to business licensing:

 Certain businesses require additional information or permissions.
 It is the responsibility of the business owner or primary agent to provide the additional information and/or secure any and all approvals required by the City, County, and State.
 Common businesses requiring additional information or permissions include but are not limited to:

 Yes.
-The Washington State Department of Revenue issues a "Uniform Business Identification" (UBI) number required as part of the City's application.
+The Washington State Department of Revenue issues a "Uniform Business Identification" (UBI) number.
+The State UBI registers a business entity for tax purposes and is mandatory to obtain a a Bainbridge Island Business License.
+Only a City Business License entities a business entity to engage in business.
 Visit the State of Washington Business Licensing Service website to obtain your UBI number.

 Nonprofit Organizations are exempt from the cost of a Business License.